Before I jump into this article, I just wanted to highlight that this is a personal view on the bet365 brand and solely my opinions and experiences

 Bet365 are one of the largest bookmakers in the world.
-They currently have over 22 million players registered to the brand and with it have become a global powerhouse within the betting industry.
+They have a huge database of players registered to the brand and with it have become a global powerhouse within the betting industry.

 I’ve been using bet365 for over 10 years now and they are one of the most consistent bookies that I’ve come across.
 The site has changed a lot in that time and this review will highlight what you can expect to find from bet365 from someone who uses the site on a daily basis.